-Paratransit: Disability Transport Services Information
+Paratransit: Disability Transport and Services Information

-Updated/Revised Date: 2022-04-07
+Updated/Revised Date: 2026/05/18

-In North America, Paratransit is defined as special transportation services for people with disabilities, often provided as a supplement to fixed-route bus and rail systems by public transit agencies.
+In North America, Paratransit is a special transportation services for people with disabilities, often provided as a supplement to fixed-route bus and rail systems by public transit agencies.
 Paratransit services may vary considerably on the degree of flexibility they provide their customers.
 At their simplest, they may consist of a taxi or small bus that will run along a more or less defined route and then stop to pick up or discharge passengers on request.
 At the other end of the spectrum, fully demand responsive transport, the most flexible paratransit systems offer on-demand call-up door-to-door service from any origin to any destination in a service area.

 Access to both public and private transport is crucial to the ability of people with disability, and their families and carers, to participate fully in community life.
 Our paratransit section covers businesses and services offering transport for people with disabilities in specially adapted vehicles that can carry wheelchairs and other disability aids.
 Services providing group transport for disabled persons are also listed.